interactive-sonification/sc3nb/README.md

 For more information and examples, please read the documentation.

-#### Installation
+## Installation

-**Disclaimer**: I am currently making sure that sc3nb can be uploaded to PyPI, until then clone the master branch and from inside the sc3nb directory install via
+**Disclaimer**: We are currently making sure that sc3nb can be uploaded to PyPI, until then clone the master branch and from inside the sc3nb directory install via
 ```bash
 pip install -e .
 ```

 This will install the library in development mode (i.e. changes to sc3nb code will automatically be "re-installed").
 For more information, please refer to the documentation.

 ## A simple example